uShadow/uShadow.github.io/_posts/2015-01-19-web_design_trend_#1.markdown

 categories: web-design
 ---

 One recent trend in web design is using a large image and a few big-font words in the front page.
-I think Bootstrap calls it a [jumbotron][bootstrap-jumbotron] or a [cover page][bootstrap-cover-page].
+Bootstrap calls it a [jumbotron][bootstrap-jumbotron] or a [cover page][bootstrap-cover-page].
 The difference between a jumbotron and a cover page is that a jumbotron only stretches across the width of a browser, whereas a cover page stretches across both width and height.
 There are also other names that are used to refer to the same design element, like a masthead.
 I do like this kind of design, because it is simple and eye-catching.